-In the early 1980s contaminants were found in two wells that provided water at Camp Lejeune, N.C., The contaminants included the volatile organic compounds trichloroethylene (TCE), a metal degreaser, and perchloroethylene (PCE), a dry cleaning agent, and vinyl chloride, as well as benzene, and other compounds.
+In the early 1980s contaminants were found in several wells that provided water at Camp Lejeune, N.C., The contaminants included the volatile organic compounds trichloroethylene (TCE), a metal degreaser, and perchloroethylene (PCE), a dry cleaning agent, and vinyl chloride, as well as benzene, and other compounds.
 It is estimated that the contaminants were in the water supply from the mid-1950’s until February 1985 when the wells were shut down.

 There is evidence of an association between certain diseases and the contaminants found in the water supply at Camp Lejeune during the period of contamination.